waii-ai/waii-sdk-js/README.md

 # WAII SDK Documentation for TypeScript and JavaScript

 Welcome to the SDK documentation for WAII (World's most powerful SQL/AI API).
 This documentation provides detailed information on how to use the SDK to interact with the WAII system.
-The SDK allows enables developers to generate, explain, describe, modify and run SQL queries from text input, as well as manage a semantic layer, handle database connections, perform semantic search, and access the history of generated queries.
+The SDK allows enables developers to generate, explain, describe, modify, transcode and run SQL queries from text input, as well as manage a semantic layer, handle database connections, perform semantic search, and access the history of generated queries.

 ## Table of Contents